manwar/theweeklychallenge/content/blog/perl-weekly-challenge-328.md

 Write a script to return the good string of the given string.
 A string is called `good string` if it doesn't have two adjacent same characters, one in upper case and other is lower case.

+`UPDATE [2025-07-01]`: Just to be explicit, you can only remove pair if they are same characters, one in lower case and other in upper case, order is not important.

 <br>

 #### Example 1